dalibo/ldap2pg/.github/ISSUE_TEMPLATE/i-hit-a-bug-with-ldap2pg.md

 Hi !
 Thanks for reporting to us !

 If you encounter a bug in ldap2pg, would you mind to paste the following informations in issue description:

+French accepted.

 -->